KevinKra/AWS_resources/courses/networking.md

 - Stateless: Return **traffic must be explicitly allowed** by rules
 - Automatically applies to _all_ instances in the subnet, which provides a nice blanket in the event an instance is missed

+### VPC NAT Gateway

+### VGW - Virtual Private Gateway

+- The VPN concentrator on the AWS side of a hybrid network solution.
+It connects _via a VPN connection_ to customer networks via a **Customer Gateway** that exists on their resources.

 ### Subnets

-> A VPC spans all the AZs in a region.
-After creating
+> A VPC spans all the AZs in a region. _NO_ subnets are automatically created when a VPC is created.

 #### Design